dax8it/ATJIUJITSU-REAL-NEW/content/blog/2019-07-27-september-grappling-industries-tournament-register-now.md

 title: Grappling Industries Tournament - Sep.
 28, 19
 order: 20
 date: 2019-09-28T00:00:00.000Z
+description: >-
-description: We're overwhelmed with gratitude for everyone who participated in this most recent Grappling Industries Tournament.
+  We're overwhelmed with gratitude for everyone who participated in this most recent Grappling Industries Tournament.
 Your display of Mental Toughness and Discipline was truly inspiring, and we're incredibly proud of both children and adults who competed.
 The event was a testament to the power of community, united by a shared passion for Fitness and Self-Defense.
 Special congratulations to those who medaled—you've made your hard work visible.
 As we look forward to future events, we're excited to continue fostering Self-Confidence and Self-Respect within our Jiu-Jitsu community.

-Thank you for making this tournament a memorable experience for all!
+  Thank you for making this tournament a memorable experience for all!!!
 thumbnail: /img/dsc07191.jpg
 home: false
 tags: